oracle-livelabs/apex/ai-interactive-report-lab2/lab-7-enable-dictation-support/lab-7-enable-dictation-support.md

 ## Task 3: Use Dictation with the Chat Assistant

-The microphone icon also appears in the chat assistant you used in Lab 6.
-In this task you will use voice input to submit a chat prompt.
+The microphone icon also appears in the Chat Assistant you used in Lab 6.
+In this task, you will use voice input to submit a Group By prompt, demonstrating that the Assistant can handle complex report actions from spoken input.
+This also exercises the Group By feature, which creates a summary view showing grouped data with an aggregate function - a capability not covered in the previous labs.

 1. On the same report page, click **Assistant** to open the chat panel.